Farigh/docker/ubuntu-sshd/image/README.md

 ## Configuring the container

-This image is configured as follows :
+This image is configured as follows:
   * Disabled root login
   * Enabled RSA host auth
   * Disabled password auth
   * Disabled display forwarding
   * Disabled PAM module

-You might have noticied the
+You might have noticed the

     -v <path_to_host_dir>:/home/sshuser

 option in the first command provided.
-This allow you to mount a directory from the host onto the container's user home dir.
+This allow you to mount a directory from the host onto the container's user home directory.

 ### Adding an SSH key

 An ssh key is needed to log into this container.
-You must create a `.ssh` dir in the <path_to_host_dir>, then create a `authorized_keys2` file withiin the .ssh  directory.
+You must create a `.ssh` dir in the <path_to_host_dir>, then create a `authorized_keys2` file within the .ssh  directory.
 Finally add your ssh key to this file.

 ### Prevent history recording